51Degrees/specifications/device-detection-specification/part3/required-examples.md

 this does simplify the examples.
-However, it has the disadvantage that users may not understand how to use the Pipeline builder and the various Engine builders in concert, and hence may not be aware of how they can configure Properties that are not exposed by the simplified builder, should they need to.
+However, it has the disadvantage that users may not understand how to use the Pipeline builder and the various Engine builders in concert, and hence may not be aware of how they can configure Properties that are not exposed by the simplified builder, if they need to.

-It is recommended that at least one example demonstrates this technique for creating a Pipeline and that it is made clear that the lifetime of the FlowElements added to the Pipeline should, in general, be controlled by the Pipeline they are added to (`setAutoClose(true)`).
+It is recommended that at least one example demonstrates this technique for creating a Pipeline and that it is made clear that the lifetime of the FlowElements added to the Pipeline will probably, in production environments, be controlled by the Pipeline they are added to (using `setAutoClose(true)`).
 In other words, destruction of the Pipeline causes the elements added to it to be destroyed.

 It is recommended that examples make reference to the options available